Established by act of the Ohio General Assembly in

 learning styles of individual students.

-clinical education in years 3 and 4, OU-HCOM students relocate to one of the
+clinical education in years 3 and 4, Heritage College students relocate to

 medical ethics/humanities, leading-edge technologies, and osteopathic principles